CNNs for JPEGs: A Study in Computational Cost: Experimental Protocol

+To compare the performance of the network on the image classification task, we used the accuracy metric.
+In order to compare the efficiency of the networks, we used the amount of trainable parameters, the number of floating point operations (measured in GFLOPs), inference time and the frames per second (FPS).
+For measuring inference time, we used a single Titan XP GPU and followed Deguerre~et~al.~\cite{deguerre2021object} by doing 10 runs of 200 predictions with batch size of 8.
+The final inference times are the average over all runs.
+Following Gueguen~et~al.~\cite{NIPS_2018_Gueguen}, we also loaded the data into the memory previously to the time measurements, but differently than these works, we loaded the JPEG compressed data, allowing us to analyze the effects of partially or fully decoding the images.
 We divided inference time on data preprocessing time and the time for passing the data through the network.
 Data preprocessing time includes the time for fully or partially decoding the images, applying the necessary operations and loading them into the GPU memory.
 All images were center cropped previously to the execution of these experiment.
-FPS is calculated over the average total inference time.
+We use a libjpeg-turbo based implementation for the partial and full decoding of the JPEG images.
+In most of our experiments, FPS is calculated over the average network inference time, since different strategies can be used to speed up the decompression, like GPU acceleration, and most of other work report results this way, like Deguerre~et~al.~\cite{deguerre2021object}, except for the ones in Section~\ref{sec:time}, where we also show the FPS based on the total time including the preprocessing time, allowing us to see the impact of the decoding step.
 FPS from other works are also reported, but are not directly comparable to ours, since they use different GPU implementations and, in some cases, different experimental protocol to do the measurements.